-Madame Sophie Naudeau the Head of the Human Development Program in the Senegal World Bank office said that the “ACE 1 project had kept its promise”.
-She was making her remarks during the opening ceremony for the annual meetings for the ACE 1 and ACE IMPACT projects in Dakar on the 24th September 2019.
+Madame Sophie Naudeau the Head of the Human Development Program in the Senegal World Bank office also added that the “ACE 1 project had kept its promise”.
 Madame Naudeau said that since its creation ACE 1 had improved regional integration, supported dynamic African Higher Education Institutions, achieved quality international standards, stimulated resource mobilization, promoted dynamism, innovation and progress for the African continent’s Higher Education sector.

 The Africa Higher Education Centers of Excellence (ACE) project is a results-based initiative of the World Bank being implemented in partnership with selected African governments to improve the quality of African Higher Education.
 The financing of the project is through a grant from the International Development Association – which are soft loans competitively provided to African countries whose universities meet the stringent criteria for selection.
 This ACE phase 1 project was launched in 2014 and focuses on 22 centres in 8 west and central African countries.
 Since then ACE phase 2 was launched for east and southern African countries – managed by the Inter-University Council of East Africa.
 This year phase 3 of the project (referred to as ACE IMPACT) was launched in Djibouti to include more countries in western and central Africa.
 The Association of African Universities is the regional facilitating Unit for both ACE 1 and ACE IMPACT.
 The role of the AAU is to support and monitor the implementation of the ACE 1 and ACE IMPACT projects in collaboration with the World Bank, the participating governments and universities.
 Earlier this year the French Development Agency (AFD) has joined the World Bank to provide funding to selected centres of Excellence under the ACE IMPACT Project.